Hyyote/In-depth-Windows-tweaking/README.md

 <br>

 As for Custom Resolution Utility, I recommend deleting every value and adding resolutions to the Detailed Resolutions tab, using Exact Reduced timings with the monitor's highest supported refresh rate.
+It's worth trying to lower the Vertical Total setting in the Manual tab before running restart64.exe.

 <img src="Images/5.png" alt="Logo" width="650" height="500"/>